qu3vipon/todolog/README.md

 # todolog
+Comment is not enough.
 Actively Manage ToDos!

-## Motivations
-Annotated ToDos are not well managed.

 ## Features
 - If there is any ToDo that is past due, logs a message.
 - Different log levels can be applied for each ToDo.
-- ToDo can be actively managed as a separate TOML file, not as an annotation.
+- ToDo can be actively managed as a separate TOML file, not as a comment.
 - Logging can be turned off.
 - Each module can have a separate TOML file.
 - Configurations in TOML file is cached on memory without continuing to read.